Jinamkeniya/PoPL-Principles-of-Programming-Language-CS-F301-Course-Project/README.md

 # PoPL-Principles-of-Programming-Language-CS-F301-Course-Project
-Title: Comparative study between Candle, a Rust based ML framework and PyTorch
+## Title: Comparative study between Candle, a Rust based ML framework and PyTorch
+## Members : Ayush Ghatalia, Veer Shah, Jinam Keniya

 ## Problem Statement
 We aim to test Candle (which is a machine learning framework in Rust) against Pytorch using a model of yolov3.